Copacabana Fort revolt: Casualties in Copacabana

 Eduardo Gomes remembered that Siqueira Campos identified 10 fighters, and personally mentioned four officers and about 20 enlisted men.
 Newton Prado reported two officers and 14 soldiers, omitting Carpenter and Eduardo Gomes, which would add up to 18.
-Captain Pedro Brasil gives a much higher estimate of approximately 60 rebels.
-The photograph, which excludes Siqueira Campos, depicts the other three officers, Otávio Correira and two soldiers in the foreground, with five or six indistinct figures behind.
+Captain Pedro Brasil gave a much higher estimate of approximately 60 rebels.
+The photograph, which excludes Siqueira Campos, depicts the other three officers, Otávio Correia and two soldiers in the foreground, with five or six indistinct figures behind.

-From the 28 who remained in the fort, plus Octavio Correia, Hélio Silva listed ten, nine military and one civilian, in the shooting, including two unknown soldiers, one black and one white.
+From the 28 men who remained in the fort, plus Octavio Correia, Hélio Silva listed ten, nine military and one civilian, in the shooting, including two unknown soldiers, a black and a white one.
 A soldier and a civilian accompanied the march but disbanded, being arrested far from the combat site.
 The two strangers died.
 Siqueira Campos, Eduardo Gomes, Otávio Correia, Mário Carpenter, Nilton Prado and José Pinto de Oliveira were taken to the hospital wounded, where only the first two survived.
 Two soldiers (Hildebrando da Silva Nunes and Manoel Antônio dos Reis) "were discharged from the hospital, sued and arrested, but they did not last long".

 This enumeration includes the black soldier Pedro Ferreira de Melo, present in the photograph, as absent from the lists of dead, wounded and arrested, but he was the first of those killed.
 Another soldier included in this category by Hélio Silva, Manoel Antonio dos Santos, testified to O Cruzeiro magazine 42 years later, declaring that he had fought on the beach alongside ten other men.
-Then he allegedly escaped from the beach and was arrested the next day.
+He allegedly escaped from the beach and was arrested the next day.

 Niterói

-On the other side of Guanabara Bay, on the night of the 4th to the 5th, the movement was led by the commander of the Navy, Álvaro de Vasconcelos.
+On the other side of Guanabara Bay, on the night of 4 to 5 July, the rebellion was led by the commander of the Navy, Álvaro de Vasconcelos.
 With the support of state police chief César Sampaio Leite and a group of revolutionary civilians, including deputy José Eduardo de Macedo Soares, they occupied federal and state offices including the Telephone Company, preventing communication with Rio de Janeiro.
-The movement was quelled after the Rio de Janeiro police chief imposed his authority on the local police chief.
+The rebellion was quelled after the Rio de Janeiro police chief imposed his authority on the local police chief.